patternfly/patternfly-react/CONTRIBUTING.md

 - This repository serves as a UI / presentational component library only.
 This means we should not be introducing container components which subscribe to state updates or handle data fetching (i.e. redux aware components).
 Prefer [stateless functional components](http://buildwithreact.com/article/stateless-functional-components) when possible and accept [props](https://facebook.github.io/react/docs/components-and-props.html) as UI display parameters.
 - Provide a [single default export](http://exploringjs.com/es6/ch_modules.html#_single-default-export) for exporting your React UI component as an ES6 Module in your component's jsx definition.
-- For PatternFly 3 components, provide an associated `.stories.js` [story](https://getstorybook.io/docs/react-storybook/basics/writing-stories) for your component.
-Stories should demonstrate as many different UI states for your component as possible.
-Use Storybook [knobs](https://github.com/storybooks/storybook-addon-knobs) to enable dynamic visualizations of your component's props.
-  For PatternFly 4 components, provide associated examples for documentation in the examples directory for the component.
+- Provide associated examples for documentation in the examples directory for the component.
 - Provide a [jest snapshot test](https://facebook.github.io/jest/docs/snapshot-testing.html) to ensure your UI markup does not change unexpectedly.
-- Ensure the component's rendered design and Storybook stories for PatternFly 3 or Documentation examples for PatternFly 4 meet [PatternFly design standard](https://github.com/patternfly/patternfly-design).
+- Ensure the component's rendered design and documentation examples meet [PatternFly design standard](https://github.com/patternfly/patternfly-design).
   **Note:** If your component does not yet have PatternFly design documentation, the PatternFly React design team will first confirm that the pattern passes the [PatternFly Decision Tree](https://github.com/patternfly/patternfly-design/blob/master/resources/decision-tree/PatternflyDecisionTree.pdf) and then start the process for generating design documentation.
 - Ensure the code is properly formatted and there are no linting errors.
 PatternFly React uses custom eslint configuration based on [Javascript Standard Style](https://standardjs.com/) and [Prettier](https://github.com/prettier/prettier) for code formatting.
 You can automatically format your code with `yarn prettier` and run the project's linter with `yarn lint`.